 I love this next picture.
 This is one of my favourite roses, ‘Royal Jubilee’, which had a whole post to itself in Floriferous.
 I really like the way the raindrops are congregated on that top petal with just the right distribution to be pleasing to the eye.
 The droplets get smaller are more dispersed as the petal curves.
 It is natural distribution.
 Nature organises itself perfectly.
 I like the two raindrops that are almost tipping, but surface tension is just enough to keep them holding on.

-This is a red Crocosmia I am going to tentatively call ‘Emberglow’, but I can’t be sure because I inherited it with the garden.
-I utterly love the warm red of this Crocosmia.
-Rather than being scarlet, which is a pure fire-engine red verging on orange, this Crocosmia just has a hint of purple in it, making it tip into the crimson side of red.
-Red is important to me.
-It is probably my favourite colour, so I spend a lot of time analysing the reds in my garden.
-What I have discovered is that I don’t like scarlet being next to crimson.
+This is a red crocosmia I am going to tentatively call ‘Emberglow’, but I can’t be sure because I inherited it with the garden.
+I utterly love the warm red of this crocosmia.
+Rather than being scarlet, which is a pure fire-engine red verging on orange, this crocosmia just has a hint of purple in it, making it tip into the crimson side of red.
+I have discovered that I don’t like scarlet being next to crimson.
 To my eyes they jar.
 So I keep my orange-reds (scarlet) well away from my purple-reds (crimson).

 When you watch rain falling on a plant, you appreciate how the design of the leaves and stems allow the plant to make the most of rainfall.
 Leaves have a central gully where raindrops are directed, to take the water down to the plant’s base and then to soak into the roots.

 Here is Euphorbia griffithii ‘Fireglow’.
 You can see how the leaves fan out to cover the available area, allowing the plant to make maximum use of sunlight.
 But also to capture the most raindrops.
 The leaves spiral the stem, perfectly spaced, with the new upper layers filling in the gaps between the lower layers.
 Isn’t nature brilliant?